redhat-developer/app-services-cli/README.md

 - Change ./pkg/version.go that will correspond to the semver
 - Push all required changes to main branch

-After Go to github releases and create new release.
+After that, go to github releases and create new release.

 ### Releasing snapshot version